Badi School Panama

 Arts and Technology Programs

-Badi's award-winning Arts Program begins in 7th grade and gradually teaches more complex techniques, even surpassing the arts program at the University of Panama.
+Badi's award-winning Arts Program begins in 7th grade and gradually teaches more complex techniques, reaching a level of rigor that rivals university-level arts programs in Panama.

 The school is also a